once and you should see the words "ROBOFORTH OK" displayed.

 SIGN - inserts sign into PAD during . (dot).

-#> - finishes number conversion and leaves address for PAD.
+#> - finishes number conversion and leaves the number of characters on TOS and the address of them at TOS-1.

 #. - prints TOS in an 8 character field including a space and a negative sign if negative